tkim/emsx_api_doc/source/programmable/requestResponse.rst

 .. important::

-    Please remember that the application does not need to wait for confirmation of the basket creation to trigger the the ``GroupRouteEx`` request.
-The ``GroupRouteEx`` request is independent of the basket creation for routing (placements).
+    Please remember that the application does need to wait for confirmation of the basket creation to trigger the the ``GroupRouteEx`` request.
+The ``GroupRouteEx`` request is NOT independent of the basket creation for routing (placements).

 Full code sample:-